Dredd: Plot

 The future United States is a dystopic irradiated wasteland known as the Cursed Earth.
 On the east coast lies Mega-City One, a violent metropolis with 800 million residents and 17,000 serious crimes reported daily.
 The only force for order are the Judges, who act as judge, jury, and executioner.
 The Chief Judge tasks veteran officer Judge Dredd with assessing potential recruit Cassandra Anderson, who marginally failed the aptitude tests to become a Judge, believing her powerful psychic abilities can help in the Judges' failing war against crime.
 Dredd warns Anderson that disobedience, incorrect sentencing, or being disarmed will result in an automatic fail.

 In a 200-storey slum tower block called Peach Trees, drug lord Madeline "Ma-Ma" Madrigal has three rogue drug dealers skinned and infused with Slo-Mo—an addictive new drug that reduces the user's perception of time to 1% of normal—before throwing them down the atrium from the top floor.
 Dredd and Anderson arrive to investigate the deaths and learn of the existence of Ma-Ma's drug den.
-Deciding to raid the den, they arrest Ma-Ma's henchman Kay, whom Anderson psychically detects was involved in the executions, and Dredd decides to take him in for questioning.
+Deciding to raid the den, they arrest Ma-Ma's henchman Kay, who Anderson psychically detects was involved in the executions, and Dredd decides to take him in for questioning.
 In response, Ma-Ma's forces seize the tower's security control room and seal the building using its nuclear blast shields to prevent the Judges from leaving or summoning help.

 Ma-Ma instructs the residents to kill the Judges or hide, forcing Dredd and Anderson to confront dozens of armed thugs.
 They reach the seventy-sixth floor where Ma-Ma and her men launch an assault with rotary cannons that tear apart the walls and kill numerous residents, although the Judges evade harm.
 Dredd and Anderson breach an exterior wall and summon backup.
-Angered by the innocent deaths caused during Ma-Ma's assault, Dredd beats Kay for information, deducing she is desperate to prevent him from being interrogated.
+Angered by the innocent deaths caused during Ma-Ma's assault, Dredd beats Kay for information, deducing Ma-Ma is desperate to prevent him from being interrogated.
 Anderson intervenes and psychically torments Kay into revealing that Peach Trees is the center of Slo-Mo production and distribution.
 Although Anderson recommends waiting for backup to arrive, Dredd insists on pursuing Ma-Ma.
 A pair of armed teens confront the Judges and, while they are distracted, Kay frees himself and disarms Anderson, capturing and taking her by elevator to Ma-Ma's base on the top floor.
 Meanwhile, Judges Volt and Guthrie arrive to support Dredd, but Ma-Ma's computer expert convinces them that the blast doors are malfunctioning and cannot be opened.